-Estimates of non-retained catches are required for the CCSBT Data Exchange, and have been provided to the Commission for the charter and domestic fleets from 1989 to 2020 (Table 3 and Table 14).
-Estimates of dead discards and live releases have been scaled from observed discards and releases to total effort, assuming a similar rate on unobserved vessels (noting that discarding dead SBT would not be in compliance with regulations if not authorised by an observer, and this scaling may therefore overestimate total dead discards).
+Estimates of non-retained catches are required for the CCSBT Data Exchange and have been provided to the Commission for the charter and domestic fleets from 1989 to 2021 (Table 13 and Table 14).
+Estimates of dead discards and live releases have been scaled from observed discards and releases to total effort, assuming a similar rate on unobserved vessels (noting that discarding dead SBT would not be in compliance with regulations if not authorised by an observer, and this scaling therefore likely overestimates total dead discards).